Gymnastics Doctor's Victims Speak, As Simone Biles Says She Was Also Abused

 Here's an excerpt of her testimony, via CNN.
 Be advised: It contains graphic details of sexual assault.

-On Monday, Olympic gold medalist Simone Biles added herself to the long list of Nassar's victims, which also includes gymnastics champions McKayla Maroney, Aly Raisman, and Gabby Douglas.
+On Monday, Olympic gold medalist Simone Biles added herself to the long list of Nassar's victims, which also includes gymnastics champions McKayla Maroney, Aly Raisman and Gabby Douglas.

 In a letter posted to Twitter, Biles wrote: